 Country Overviews List

-The popularity of online gambling in Australia has grown exponentially since the industry's emergence over the past decade or so, with around 80% of Australians ...
+Online gambling is incredibly popular in Australia with around 80% of Australians gambling at least once a year.
+However, recent changes in the law are ...
 Read More This stern "Terminator" brand of genius might glean a little insight into the Austrian government's view on gambling laws, which is one of complete, muscular ...
 Read More Historians have discovered documents referring to card games and lotteries existing in Belgium as far back as 1300, and a national lottery as early at ...
 Read More Native Brazilians and those travelling to the country will have to look beyond its borders if they want to place a bet online....
 Read More A study conducted by the Canadian Gaming Association found that legalised gambling in Canada generates around $16 billion in revenue for the country every year, ...
 Read More Denmark's population has amongst the highest average income in the world.
 It seems all that disposable income is contributing to a major surge in online ...
 Read More The Republic of Finland has had a government-controlled gambling monopoly in place since before World War II....
 Read More The general picture of gambling in France presents something of a paradox: it is a country with a culture of gambling that stretches back hundreds ...
 Read More Despite the game of poker supposedly deriving its name from the German word pochen (to brag/bluff), you may struggle to play online poker in the ...
 Read More Having received two bailouts from the EU, the Greek government has been making major changes to the way online gambling is regulated in the country....
 Read More The popularity of online gambling in Australia has grown exponentially since the industry's emergence over the past decade or so, with around 80% of Australians ...
 Read More The unique nation of Indonesia’s government has gone to great lengths to ban gambling in all its forms....
 Read More It is estimated that Irish punters gamble over €5 billion a year (equivalent to €14 million per day), with more than 2% of Irish adults ...
 Read More The home of pizza and birthplace of the Renaissance, Italy also has a strong history of gambling that dates back to the Roman Empire....
 Read More Although Japan does not have any casinos in the Western sense of the word, the island state contains nearly 20,000 gambling halls offering 'entertainment with ...
 Read More Malaysia has emerged as one of the most financially robust nations in Southeast Asia since becoming a free nation in the late 1950s....
 Read More Despite its problems, the United Mexican States remains one of the world's largest economies and has surprisingly strict laws on certain issues - specifically, gambling....
 Read More The second smallest country in the world, Monaco is a kind of gambling Mecca....
 Read More The New Zealand government’s stance on gambling is slightly different to that of neighboring Australia's with New Zealanders already wagering over $NZ 2 billion a ...
 Read More Norway has produced some of the best poker players in recent years.
 Despite this, gambling in Norway is heavily restricted, with tough legislation....
 Read More Poland's principles of freedom and democracy haven't fully extended to the realms of online gambling, with many of its restrictions coming under fire from both ...
 Read More Romania has had something of a rollercoaster relationship with gambling in the past century or so, in line with a similarly turbulent period in the ...
 Read More In opposition to many European nations, Serbia's lengthy and illustrious past has no record of any legal gambling right up until 1964....
 Read More Gambling in South Africa has always been a controversial subject, with reformers wanting to open up the market in order to generate more revenue, and ...
 Read More South Korea often makes the headlines solely for its rocky relationship with its northern neighbours, but despite this, online gambling sites based within South Korea ...
 Read More The Spanish have a penchant for gambling, with estimates suggesting that more than €1.9 billion is spent on the pastime each and every year....
 Read More Sweden, best known for its meatballs, flat-pack furniture and pop group ABBA, has a long and complicated history with gambling....
 Read More Despite all the wealth invested in Sweden, the national gambling industry is only just finding its legs – particularly online....
 Read More Famous for its beautiful islands, wild parties and the enigmatic capital city of Bangkok, Thailand follows in the footsteps of other South-East Asian nations by ...
 Read More The Netherlands as a country is famous for its relaxed laws on drugs and prostitution, but when it comes to gambling, their liberal attitude hits ...
 Read More The South-East Asian cluster of islands known as the Philippines are now one of the region’s most popular destinations for gambling....
 Read More Whilst Turkey currently remains a secular state, the influence of Islam can still be seen in the government's stance towards gambling....
 Read More Despite historic antipathy, the Vietnamese government has even shown signs of warming towards the rather capitalist concept of gambling - it has now issued a ...
 Read More

 Major iGaming Licensing Bodies